Skip to main content

 Scrambling

-Scrambling percentage tracks how often a golfer makes par or better on a hole after missing the green in regulation, regardless of exactly how many strokes it takes to do so — a single putt, an up-and-down in two, or even occasionally a longer recovery sequence that still finishes at par.
+Scrambling percentage tracks how often a golfer makes par or better on a hole after missing the green in regulation, regardless of exactly how many strokes it takes to do so.
+This means a single putt, an up-and-down in two, or even occasionally a longer recovery sequence that still finishes at par.
 This makes scrambling the broadest of the common short-game statistics, capturing overall recovery ability rather than isolating one specific shot (as sand save does) or one specific two-stroke sequence (as up-and-down does).

 Why it matters